-The Southeast Bellarine Coast Coastal Management Plan has been deliberately designed to strongly align with the Victorian Government's Marine and Coastal Policy.
+The Coastal and Marine Management Plan has been deliberately designed to strongly align with the Victorian Government's Marine and Coastal Policy.

 In aligning with the policy, it ensures the plan meets the legislative requirements set under the Marine and Coastal Act 2018 and supports integrated marine planning along all areas of coastline.
-To highlight this alignment, the objectives have been colour coded in a manner that is similar to the state policy.
+To highlight this alignment, the objectives have been colour coded in a manner that is similar to the state policy (see Table 2).